BTG Network Faculty and Staff Biographies

 Thistle Elias, DrPH, MPA, is BTG Program Coordinator for the University of Pittsburgh.
 She collaborated with the program for 15 years as academic coordinator, developing the weekly didactic and reflective sessions for students.
 Ms. Elias received her masters in public administration in 1991 with a certificate in nonprofit management and a special interest in community-based initiatives, followed two decades later by a Doctorate of Public Health.
 In between she worked for the City of Pittsburgh launching a city-wide community enrichment program (utilizing school buildings in underserved communities) and later joined the University of Pittsburgh as a research analyst.
 Ms. Elias has participated in community-based research with elderly to improve healthy aging, with pediatric practices to prevent child neglect and abuse, and with training of faculty to support service learning.
 Ms. Elias coordinates multiple programs for the Graduate School of Public Health to encourage interaction with underserved populations, in addition to conducting evaluation research for the Family Foundations Early Head Start program, and teaches in the graduate schools of social work and public health.

 Elissa Goldberg, MSS, LSW, the Bridging the Gaps Program Director for Drexel University, is Program Director in the Office of Community Experience at Drexel University College of Medicine.
 Along with her work with Bridging the Gaps, her responsibilities include co-directing the Community Health Experience courses for Drexel’s first-year medical students and facilitating student volunteer projects and fourth-year medical student rotations.
 She received her Master of Social Services degree in 1995 from Bryn Mawr College School of Social Work and Social Research.
 She worked as a geriatric social worker for a number of years in Portland, Ore., and in Philadelphia, Pa.
-She is an adjunct professor at Chestnut Hill College in the Administration of Human Services graduate program.

 Joan Harvey, MD, currently serves as Director of the Bridging the Gap Program at the University of Pittsburgh, where she also holds the positions of Associate Dean for Student Affairs and Associate Professor of Internal Medicine.
 She received her Bachelor of Arts in biochemistry from Harvard-Radcliffe College and her medical degree from Johns Hopkins University.
 She completed her residency training in Internal Medicine at Strong Memorial Hospital, Rochester, N.Y., and was a Senior Resident at Massachusetts General Hospital.
 Following a position in the National Health Service Corps in Onamia, Minn., and the Mille Lacs Chippewa Reservation, Dr. Harvey pursued a Fellowship in Rheumatology at Johns Hopkins Hospital and subsequently became an assistant professor in the Department of Medicine at the University of Rochester School of Medicine.
 In 1977, she joined the U.S. Navy as a Lieutenant Commander at the Uniformed Services University of the Health Sciences in Bethesda, Md., where her scholarly efforts focused on clinical skills evaluation and medical education.
 For the past 18 years, in the position of Associate Dean, Student Affairs, Dr. Harvey has been actively involved in all student activities, both within and outside of the curriculum.
 She oversees the Student Advising Program and Residency Application Process and is co-director of the Global Health Area of Concentration.